Friday, 29 December 2023

 Mutiny at Dinapur - July 25th 1857

 This will finally be somewhere I can track my hobby progress and love for History.
 You can expect regular painting updates and Battle reports.
-As a heads up, my reports won't be broken down entirely, but rather paint a picture/story from the images.
-Don't expect granular Battle reports detailing every single specific.
+As a heads up, my reports won't be broken down entirely, but rather paint a picture and story from the images.
+Don't expect granular Battle reports detailing every single specific of dice rolls.

 My current project is the Indian Mutiny which I started around June this year, and have made some really great progress.
 The mix of flavorful units mixed with real life eye witness accounts makes this a great period to game, one I slept on for far too long.
 My aim was to create forces for both sides to represent the numerous regiments and solo game a campaign myself with the Sharp Practice rule set.
 (Expect to see named characters/officers reoccurring!)

-Anyway without further ado, onto the main topic of today.
+Anyway without further delay, onto the main topic of today.

 With the Mutiny well already underway the British had been struggling to gain momentum whilst waiting for reinforcements from other continents.
 Delhi was in the hands of the Mutineers and under an arduous siege from the forces of Sir Archdale Wilson.